qlibs/mp/README.md

 Yay, we have the first meta-function done.
 Notice the pipe (|) operator.
 By using it multiple meta-functions can be combined together.

-For the next example including/importing ranges will be required
+For the next example including ranges will be required

 ```cpp
 #include <ranges>